IntelliPrep/IntelliPrep/README.md

-# code
+# how the code will be connected
-All of the code for the project.